System Design Space

 Design in practice

-Establish a cloud-native baseline: stateless compute, explicit external dependencies, and automatable delivery flows.
+Establish the platform baseline: stateless services, explicit external dependencies, and automatable deployment flows.

 Decision quality

-Compare platform options by portability, operational overhead, and change lead time.
+Compare platform options by portability, operating cost, and change lead time.

 Interview articulation